 Once you feel ready, you should write a speculative script– otherwise known as a spec script– which is basically a script that is not commissioned by a network.

 It can be your rendition of an episode of an already existing show or something original, but it’s intended to be used by your manager to demonstrate your creativity and skill to possible networks.

 There’s an end goal involved, which is usually to make a sale for a product or service or to tell a better brand story.

 Companies hire copywriters all the time for things like website redesign, advertising copy help, and creating brochures or marketing material.

 The great thing about working as a copywriter is that you can work your way up to an insane hourly rate.

-I mean, chekcout this copywriter salary data from Payscale.
+I mean, checkout this copywriter salary data from Payscale.